 very bad diabetes or liver disease

-NuvaRing is totally latex-free, so it’s safe for people with latex allergies.
+NuvaRing and ANNOVERA rings are latex-free, so they’re safe for people with latex allergies.

 What are the risks of NuvaRing and ANNOVERA?

-Even though NuvaRing is very safe, using a form of birth control that has estrogen can slightly increase your risk of certain health problems.
-These NuvaRing risks aren’t common and complications are rare, but they can be serious.
-These include heart attack, stroke, blood clots, and liver tumors.
+Even though birth control rings are very safe, using a form of birth control that has estrogen can slightly increase your risk of certain health problems.
+This isn't common and complications are rare, but they can be serious.
+ANNOVERA and NuvaRing risks include heart attack, stroke, blood clots, and liver tumors.
 In very rare cases, they can lead to death.

 What warning signs should I know about?